Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

     Click this button to add a return reason.
 A new line for a return reason is displayed.

 ### Refund only on the same payment method

 *POS > Management > Tab GLOBAL SETTINGS > Entry Refund only on the same payment method*

 ![Refund payment method](../../Assets/Screenshots/POS/Management/GlobalSettings/GS16.png "[Refund payment method]")

-Activate or deavate the refund to the same payment method for returns.
+Activate or deactivate the refund to the same payment method for returns.

 - *Apply from default* ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]")
     Enable this toggle to apply the default settings or disable this toggle to specify custom settings.
 When the toggle is enabled, all fields in the view are locked.
 By default, this toggle is enabled.